demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 ![image](https://raw.githubusercontent.com/demisto/content/d9bd0725e4bce1d68b949e66dcdd8f42931b1a88/Packs/ServiceNow/Integrations/ServiceNowv2/doc_files/ticket-example.png)

+**Notes**
-* The final **source of truth** for the incident for Cortex XSOAR are the **values in Cortex XSOAR**.
+- The final 'source of truth' for the incident for Cortex XSOAR are the values in Cortex XSOAR.
   Meaning, if you change the severity in Cortex XSOAR and then change it back in ServiceNow, the final value that will be presented is the one in Cortex XSOAR.
+- The integration queries ServiceNow for modified records based on the timestamp field set in the *update_timestamp_field* integration parameter and the limit set in the *mirror_limit* integration parameter.
+      If more records are modified in the timeframe when they are queried than are configured in the *limit* parameter, the extra records won't be mirrored in and the incidents in Cortex XSOAR will not be updated.

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.